 The duo plays concerts in a wide variety of venues and is available for festivals, workshops, weddings, schools, events, studio work, jams, and collaborations.

 David Mahler, a

 David was previously with us for Dulci-More Festival 19.

-Rogers began her career as a full-time touring musician in 1979, after
+career as a full-time touring musician in 1979, after encouragement from Stan

-encouragement from Stan Rogers, the legendary Canadian singer-songwriter.
-That was followed by an invitation from Garrison
+Rogers, the legendary Canadian singer-songwriter.
+That was followed by an invitation from

-Keillor to appear on A Prairie Home Companion.
-She appeared more than a dozen
+Garrison Keillor to appear on A Prairie Home Companion.
+She appeared more than

-times on that show, which launched her performing career.
-Her travels have
+a dozen times on that show, which launched her performing career.
+Her travels

 Sally has released thirteen albums, not including several collaborative projects with other artists and with students.
 Her first album, The Unclaimed Pint, has stood the test of time and continues to be a big seller.
 Her most recently released albums have been with her singing partner, Claudia Schmidt.
 They celebrate over 35 years of performing together.